Gunock/CUBEMX_HAL_CPP_CLASSES/README.md

 Test project is included in this repo.
 It's located in test folder.
 It was made for STM32F4 Discovery (STM32F407).

 ## How to compile C++ for STM
-To compile C++ program for STM you have to rename main.c to main.cpp.
-If that won't work then you have to change makefile to use C++ compiler for .cpp.
+To compile C++ program for STM, rename main.c to main.cpp.
+If that won't work, then change makefile to use C++ compiler for .cpp.
-The second opiton is to use CLion.
-To do that i recommend to follow this [tutorial](https://blog.jetbrains.com/clion/2017/12/clion-for-embedded-development-part-ii/).
+The second option is to use CLion.
+To do that i recommend following this [tutorial](https://blog.jetbrains.com/clion/2017/12/clion-for-embedded-development-part-ii/).

 ## Examples
-IMPORTANT: To use C++ wrappers first you have to configure desired periphery in CubeMX!
+IMPORTANT: To use C++ wrappers, first configure desired periphery in CubeMX!
 ### GPIO_Pin
 ```cpp
   // Constructor